rrgeorge-pdcontributions/SyllablesCollection/README.md

 # SyllablesCollection
-Syllables Collection, can be used to create new words that sounds...sane (check out syllable_word_creator.py for implementations)
+Syllables Collection, can be used to create new words that sounds...sane (check out syllable_word_creator.py for implementation)